CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 #### Initial pairing - 30 minutes

 This can be in person or remotely using screen sharing.
-You will work an a small problem with one of our team.
+You will work on a small problem with one of our team.

 #### Pair programming half-day